 Step 6: Start Now!

 If you’ve never really done a budget, better late than never.
 No guilt about the past!
 Just start now!
 Start where you are with what you have and go from there.
-I’ve written several posts to get you started in this Budgeting 101 series, or you can always contact me or reach out in the comments.
+I’ve written several posts to get you started in this Budgeting 101 series, or you can always contact me.

 Okay, y’all.
 There it is.
 100% transparency.
 I’m getting back on the stick-to-my-budget bandwagon.